 I pre-date Windows and the Internet so to say I have witnessed a lot of change would be an understatement.

 What draws me to technology is not that I’m a nerd (although some might disagree!) but rather the freedom that it offers and the time it saves.
-As a single Mother in the 90’s technology enabled me to run a business from home and work around my two young daughters and now as a carer for my Father who is living with Dementia, it allows me to keep working and look after Dad at the same time.
+As a single Mother in the 90’s technology enabled me to run a business from home and work around my two young daughters and as a carer for my Mother and Father who were living with Dementia until my Mother passed away in 2015 and my Father in October 2019, it allowed me to keep working and look after my wonderful parents at the same time.

 Thanks to the Internet, learning is no longer the preserve of those who have a large budget to pay for it.
 If you learn how to learn, once you are off and running with something all the resources are out there to help you get better.
 I don’t come at technology from a technical viewpoint.
 I use it to help save me time and money and make my life easier and I’m lucky that what I do for a living involves working with individuals and organisations to share what I’ve learned to help them do the same.